DJDevon3/My_Circuit_Python_Projects/Boards/raspberrypi/Adafruit Feather RP2040 Prop-Maker/README.md

-This is just a quick demoonstration of a Sparkle.py library change that makes a single sparkle look cleaner.
+This is just a quick demonstration of a Sparkle.py library change that makes a single sparkle look cleaner.
 This is a before and after demonstration with the library change.